 With many shows boasting high production values, everything including the soundtrack is impressive.
-For many people, while watching your favorite show, your ears perk up thanks to the soundtrack.
-Great music-identifier apps like TuneFind and Shazam do the job better than ever, but you can now identify your favorite songs!
+While many people are watching their favorite show, their ears perk up, thanks to the soundtrack.
+Great music-identifier apps like TuneFind and Shazam do the job better than ever, but there are many ways to identify your favorite songs!
 If you’ve always wanted help identifying the earworms you’ve heard on TV and in movies, don’t fret, as your phone is here to help.

 TuneFind is a website that catalogs all of the songs that appear in television shows, movies and even video games.
-It provides a easy-to-use searchable database that is comprised of nearly 100,000 TV shows, movies and video games.
+It provides an easy-to-use searchable database that is comprised of over 100,000 TV shows, movies and video games.
 TuneFind relies on its community of users to identify the songs present in media.
 If approved, the song appears on the page for that particular TV show, movie or video game.
 The rest of the TuneFind community can then vote on the song’s accuracy.

 The ability to recommend songs and vote on their accuracy will require registration.
 Furthermore, song samples can be played directly within the TuneFind website, allowing users to easily identify the song they are looking for.
 In addition to listing songs that appear, TuneFind also provides links to purchase or stream each individual song.

 WhatSong tends to skew toward more recent mainstream titles.
 As a result, you’re going to have a harder time finding more obscure or older titles.
 Like TuneFind, WhatSong does have links to purchase or stream the tracks.
 Furthermore, WhatSong features YouTube integration, which allows users to play the entire song from YouTube without having to leave the WhatSong website.

 After identifying a song, Shazam will provide users with links to purchase or stream the track.
 It also provides artist information, lyrics and other related information, such as any upcoming concerts in your area.
 Furthermore, Shazam offers recommendations of other songs you may like based on your previous Shazams.
-Shazam is a free app that is available for virtually every device out there, including Android, iOS, Apple Watch, Android Wear and macOS.
+Shazam is a free app that is available for virtually every device, including Android, iOS, Apple Watch, Android Wear and macOS.

 If you already have the photo-centric social networking app Snapchat installed on your Android or iOS device, you don’t have to download Shazam.
 That’s because Shazam is integrated into Snapchat.
 To use Shazam to identify a song, simply open the SnapChat camera.
 While the song in question is playing, press and hold the screen.

 When Shazam identifies the song, you will be presented with the track info.
 In addition, you have the ability to share your latest music discovery with your friends via a Snap.
 While Shazam from within SnapChat seems to take a tiny bit longer to identify songs, it’s still just as accurate.